Andrew Mansioun: St Giles' Kirk

 Andrew Mansioun also worked for Edinburgh town with an annual retainer of 10 merks.
 He made stools for St Giles Cathedral and in 1554 he completed the quire stalls and a new door to the quire.
 During this work Mansioun had a team of three carpenters working for him, described as his servants, and the town employed two labourers, Home and Hainslie, to fetch and carry for him.
+In July 1559, during the crisis of the Scottish Reformation, the new stalls were removed for safety to the Nether Tolbooth.
+In June 1560, the Dean of Guild, James Barroun, was asked to organise the making of new seating from the timber stored at the Tolbooth.

 Edinburgh tolbooth and the fortress on Inchkeith

 The gunners' expertise with ropes lifting cannon was also used by the town council.
 On 22 February 1555, Andrew and two Flemish colleagues from the royal artillery met the town's master wrights to discuss how the new timberwork of Tolbooth belfy and steeple would be hauled into position.
 The following Monday the work began, and in the next week the framework of the belfry, called a "brandrauth" was raised by 28 men "by force at once."

 In the autumn of 1555, Mansioun was based on the island of Inchkeith where he was in charge of horses and winches during the building of a fortress designed by a Siennese architect Lorenzo Pomarelli for Mary of Guise.